LarryJilesJr/project_4_repo/README.md

 ![Plot6](https://github.com/emely-zelaya/Photos_group-Project4/blob/main/Plot6.png?raw=true)

-For our seventh query, we investigate the correlation between diabetes and heart disease by calculating the average prevalence of heart disease among individuals with and without diabetes.
+For our sixth query, we investigate the correlation between diabetes and heart disease by calculating the average prevalence of heart disease among individuals with and without diabetes.
 The results are displayed in a table format, followed by a stacked bar chart which visually represents the heart disease prevalence based on diabetes status.

 ![Q7](https://github.com/emely-zelaya/Photos_group-Project4/blob/main/Q7.png?raw=true)
 ![V7](https://github.com/emely-zelaya/Photos_group-Project4/blob/main/V7.png?raw=true)